bunk3r/11x256.github.io/_posts/2017-05-05-welcome-to-jekyll.markdown

 You will need root access on an android device to follow this tutorial, you may use a physical device, but i will be using an emulator(Android 6.0 x86).

-I use [pycharm](https://www.jetbrains.com/pycharm/download/) as a python IDE, and i will be using python 2.7 .
+And i will be using python 2.7 .